SoapboxSocial/soapbox/README.md

-# Voicely
+# Soapbox

 ## Running

-To run the voicely server locally, it is recommended to use `vagrant`.
+To run the Soapbox server locally, it is recommended to use `vagrant`.
 This can be done by running the following in the `vagrant` directory.

 ```console
 vagrant up